vstinner/unicode_book/operating_systems.rst

    In strict mode (:c:macro:`MB_ERR_INVALID_CHARS`), the :ref:`UTF-8 <utf8>`
    decoder (:c:macro:`CP_UTF8`) returns an error on :ref:`surrogate characters
-   <surrogates>` in Windows Vista and later.
+   <surrogates>` on Windows Vista and later.
 On Windows XP, the :ref:`UTF-8
    decoder is not strict <strict utf8 decoder>`: surrogates can be decoded in any mode.